audreyfeldroy/cookiecutter-pypackage/README.md

 1. Sign up at [GitHub].
 2. Create an empty repository for your project.
 3. Follow the instructions to push an existing repository from the command line.
+4. Go to the repository settings on GitHub, and add a secret named `PERSONAL_ACCESS_TOKEN` with your GitHub Personal Access Token.

 ### PyPI